Search Result

 Catfishing

-Reasons people catfish include a lack of confidence, isolation, loneliness and, in some cases, wanting a relationship with someone they believe is 'out of their league' in the real world.
+There are many reasons people catfish, such as a lack of confidence, loneliness, wanting a relationship with someone they perceive is 'out of their league'.
 For others, the goal is simply to scam money, troll or harass their victims.
+The Internet provides an environment in which catfishing can flourish, providing perpetrators anonymity and shielding them from obligation or responsibility.

 Warning signs

-- You search online for their name but they don't seem to exist
+• You search online for their name but they don't seem to exist

-- Their photographs seem too professional
+• Their photos seem too professional or AI generated

-- They come across as a little too Mr Perfect
+• They come across as a little too 'Mr Perfect'

-- Something is off or just doesn't feel right
+• Something is off or just doesn't feel right

 Embarrassment, regret and betrayal

-Being a victim of catfishing can affect one's mental health sometimes resulting in anxiety and depression.
-It can be especially difficult when a victim has invested emotionally in a friendship or a relationship believing in and falling for a non-existent person.
+It can be especially difficult when a victim has invested emotionally in a friendship, or a relationship, believing in and falling for a non-existent person.
+There are feelings of embarrassment, regret, and betrayal, which can feel worse if money or explicit images are involved.

-There are feelings of embarrassment, regret and betrayal, worsened if there is a financial loss or if (explicit) images are involved.
-Understandably, victims can become paranoid they might be exposed publicly through revenge porn, for example.
-There are also additional considerations if the victim is still in the closet, fearful of disclosure, and being outed.
-After the experience, victims can find it difficult to trust other people which can affect friendships and relationships, both personal and professional.
+Victims can become paranoid they might be exposed through revenge porn, for example.
+There are also additional considerations if the victim is still in the closet, fearful of being outed.

 Catfish Guide | The Cyber Helpline